rgonslayer/telegrambot/README.md

-# telegrambot
+# dylbot
-bot on tele
+This is my own telegram bot which I made for my partner, nothing fancy.